The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 These direct trains cover the 360 km distance in an average of 2 h 29 m but if you time it right, some trains will get you there in just 2 h 15 m .

 The slowest trains will take 2 h 45 m and usually involve a change or two along the way, but you might be able to save a few pennies if you’re on a budget.

-For as little as $58 (€46) you can travel by train from Alicante to Madrid with Renfe and AVE.
-Omio will show you the best deals, schedules and tickets available for this trip.
+You can travel by train from Alicante to Madrid with Renfe and AVE for as low as $56 (€46).
+When you search for schedules and tickets, Omio will show you the best route.

 For a direct route from the coastal city of Alicante to Madrid, Spain’s beautiful capital, book a seat on a train.
 Trains from Alicante to Madrid run regularly weekdays and through the weekends; however, as it gets close to major holidays, be sure to check train times, as the frequency may change.
 The 260 miles (420 km) journey takes less than about 2 hours and 45 minutes.
 Once in Madrid, spend the day visiting beautiful architectural sites, and the evening enjoying tapas and the great nightlife.